d13g0s0uz4/hacktricks/windows/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 ## Registry

-{% hint style="info" %}
-Note: The **Wow6432Node** registry entry indicates that you are running a 64-bit Windows version.
-The operating system uses this key to display a separate view of HKEY\_LOCAL\_MACHINE\SOFTWARE for 32-bit applications that run on 64-bit Windows versions.
+*Note: The **Wow6432Node** registry entry indicates that you are running a 64-bit Windows version.
+The operating system uses this key to display a separate view of HKEY\_LOCAL\_MACHINE\SOFTWARE for 32-bit applications that run on 64-bit Windows versions.*
-{% endhint %}

 ### Runs